sense 1v

 Loro hanno ricusato l’offerta.
 (Giovanni Verga, I Malavoglia)

-ricusàre : to refuse
+ricusare : to refuse

 ri|cu||re : (accento grave)

-Indicative mood (Indicativo) of the verb ricusàre
+indicativo ricusare.
+Indicative mood of the verb ricusare

 Tempo semplice